Thanks for the memories; a tribute to the graduating student-athletes of 2021

 Although there were too many seniors to list, we congratulate all of the athletes for their accomplishments and pay tribute to a few with words and pictures.

-The following is part two of a two part series featuring the graduating male student/athletes of 2021.
+The following is part one of a two part series featuring the graduating female student/athletes of 2021.
+Note: athletes are listed in no particular order.

-(1) Versatility – Josh Lemley will be remembered as a gifted natural athlete that excelled at everything he played in a standout, four-year career in football, basketball and baseball.
-Among the team’s best lineman, he gave opponents all they could handle on the gridiron.
-He was a go-to player as a center on the basketball court, using his six-foot, seven-inch frame to dominate the paint.
-Lemley was equally good on the baseball diamond as a sure-handed first baseman, finishing as one of the Eagle’s top hitters.
-Photo Greg Clementi
+(1) Versatility – Diana Guzman enjoyed a successful, multi-year athletic career in volleyball and softball, utilizing great quickness and hand-eye coordination in both sports.
+Guzman was a strong passer and defender on the volleyball court, helping the Greyhounds to be competitive each season.
+She was just as good on the softball diamond, contributing with her bat and glove.
+Photo Michael Lucid

-(2) Skill - Logan Axell was the epitome of athleticism in a multi-year run on Eagle’s football, basketball and baseball teams.
-On the gridiron, Axell was a two-way player with a knack for the big play as both a receiver and strong safety, combining big plays on both sides of the ball.
-He was a steady guard on the basketball court, helping his teams make yearly trips to the playoffs.
-His best moments may have come on the baseball diamond as a versatile multi-position player and strong hitter.
-Photo Rick Scaramella
+(2) Talent – Emma Falberg was a fixture on the varsity softball diamond in four superb seasons for Healdsburg, leading the team on the field and in the dugout.
+Outstanding with the glove, Falberg was a slick-fielding defender who could excel at virtually every position in the infield.
+She was equally good with a bat in her hands as one of the team’s top hitters.
+Photo Michael Lucid

 (0) comments